Zack340/RaspberryPiSimulinkDriverForHX711/README.md

 2. Double-click the "HX711" block to open the "block parameter".
 You need to set the **appropriate** parameters for "DOUT Pin Number", "PD_SCK Pin Number" and "Data rate".

-   *If you set a different data rate from the one set on the connected HX711 board, the time in the model will not match the real time.*
+   **Note:** *If you set a different data rate from the one set on the connected HX711 board, the time in the model will not match the real time.*

 3. Open the model's "configuration parameters" and change settings as needed.
 For example, Device Address, Username, etc.